jdrempel/xmunge/README.md

 - Common munge is missing the following sub-munges:
   - Sprite munge
   - FPM munge
-- addme.lua munge is not implemented
-- Packed files are not automatically copied to the addon directory
 - Non-English languages are not supported

 ## Roadmap

 These items are ordered by descending priority but may change.

-- Implement addme.lua munge
-- Add automatic copying of packed files to the addon directory
 - Implement sprite and FPM munge operations
 - Implement Sound munge
 - Implement Load munge